AashrayaMan/Notification-Middleware/README.md

   ```

 2. Fonepay API Configuration:
-- Update the API key and secret in `phonepay_api.py`:
+- Update the API key and secret in `.env`:
   ```python
   api_key = "your_api_key"
   api_secret = "your_api_secret"
   ```

 3. Email Configuration:
-- Update the email settings in `email_sender.py`:
+- Update the email settings in `.env`:
   ```python
   user = "your_email@gmail.com"
   password = "your_email_password"
   ```

 4. SMS Configuration:
-- Update the Twilio credentials in `email_sender.py`:
+- Update the Twilio credentials in `.env`:
   ```python
   account_sid = 'your_account_sid'
   auth_token = 'your_auth_token'